 Inductive kickback voltage, diodes/resistors, and wiring a ButterflyMX Smart Intercom directly to an electric lock

-While it is always best to run an 18 or 22 AWG line from one of the Butterfly’s dry contact relays back to your access control system for rex, it is sometimes necessary to wire directly to an electric lock/strike.
+While it is always best to run an 18 or 22 AWG line from one of the Butterfly’s dry contact relays back to your access control system for REX, or Request to Exit, it is sometimes necessary to wire directly to an electric lock/strike.
 Maybe your building lacks an access control system or there is some physical obstacle that makes it impossible to run the line.
 Either way, it is necessary to protect the smart intercom from inductive kickback voltage.

 Inductive kickback voltage occurs when a continuously powered circuit is closed or interrupted, resulting in a momentary surge of voltage that can reach back to any connected equipment or components.
 This can cause component failure in the Butterfly, and there is no single symptom that indicates kickback voltage as a root cause.
 Instead, the detrimental effects of inductive kickback manifest in many different ways and need to be prevented during installation.